 Judge McClain graduated from Emory University in 1978 and Emory Law in 1981 in the top 15% of his class, and was a member of the ABA National Moot Court Team representing Emory where he also received the highest grades in his class in the course of Contracts and Insurance.

 As a member of the Council of Superior Court Judges, Judge McClain serves on the Accountability and treatment Court Committee, and founded the first Felony Drug Court in Douglas County.

-Judge McClain has previously served as the Troop Committee Chairman of Boy Scout Troop 228 from Douglasville 1st United Methodist Church, and is the father of two Eagle Scouts with his youngest son currently holding the rank of Life Scout.
-In 2005, Judge MClain left scouting to answer a call to minister to needy families in our community which was birthed by Hurricane Katrina.
+Judge McClain has previously served as the Troop Committee Chairman of Boy Scout Troop 228 from Douglasville 1st United Methodist Church.
+All three of his sons are Eagle Scouts.
+In 2005, the Judge left scouting to answer a call to minister to needy families in our community which was birthed by Hurricane Katrina.
 As Katrina refugees relocated to Douglas County, Judge McClain and Paul Zachos founded Faith in Action, which delivers usable beds, furniture, and appliances to the poor.
-The Judge has been personally delivering these items in his pick-up truck assisted by a network of church volunteers every Saturday and Sunday since its founding.
+The Judge has been personally delivering these items in his pick-up truck assisted by a network of church volunteers every Saturday and Sunday for the past 14 years.

-Judge McClain has also served at The Pantry, the community food ministry as leader and volunteer since its founding, and is a former board member of The Hope Project and the Pregnancy Resource Center.
-In 2015, he founded Operation Christmas Douglas County which provided over 15,000 needy local children with new Christmas gifts in its first two years.
+Judge McClain also serves at The Pantry, the community food ministry as leader and volunteer since its founding, and is a former board member of The Hope Project and the Pregnancy Resource Center.
+In 2015, he founded Operation Christmas Douglas County which provided over 36,000 needy local children with new Christmas gifts in its first four years.

 Judge McClain controls the scheduling of the criminal and civil cases that are assigned to him.